Mon, March 03, 2014

 Obamacare Widens Disconnect

 WASHINGTON — Unlike many government buildings in our nation's capital, nothing is aesthetically pleasing about the Health and Human Services complex.
-Its "Brutalist" architecture projects a ...
+Its "Brutalist" architecture ...

 Mon, October 21, 2013

 In 1923, five years after the implementation of the 18th Amendment to the U.S. Constitution that effectively banned alcohol, Americans felt disillusioned with Prohibition.
 None of the grand promises ...

 The 2010 midterm election that swept Republicans into power in the U.S. House of Representatives was a mandate to put the brakes on President Obama and his agenda.

 Tue, October 08, 2013

 Breaking Ranks: Some PA GOP Reps for 'Clean CR'